-Eczema is a chronic allergic skin disorder that may begin between the age of one month and one year.
-It is often subsiding by the age of three, but flaring up again at any age.
+Eczema is a chronic allergic skin disorder that may begin between one month and one year.
+It is often subsiding by the age of three but flaring up again at any age.
 Eczema typically manifests on the skin of the hands, scalp, face, back of the neck or skin creases of elbows and knees.
 Besides, scratching or rubbing may lead to darkened, hardened areas of thickened skin with accentuated furrows, most commonly seen on the front of the wrists and elbows and back of the knees.

 CAUSES of Eczema:

 Eczema signals an immediate allergic response, with 2/3rd of eczema sufferers having a family history of the disease.
 Many eczema sufferers also develop hay fever and asthma.
 Many eczema sufferers improve with a diet that eliminates typical food allergens such as milk, eggs, peanuts and, to a lesser extent, fish, soy, wheat, citrus and chocolate.
-Environmental allergens may also trigger eczema, and ointments, soaps, detergents, cleansers, tanning agents, dyes, topical medications.
+Environmental allergens may also trigger eczema, ointments, soaps, detergents, cleansers, tanning agents, dyes, topical medications.

 Immune system abnormalities

 Specialised white blood cells called mast cells have abnormalities that cause them to release higher amounts of histamine and other allergic compounds than the mast cells of people without eczema.
 There is also a defect in the activity “alternative complement pathway” (a mechanism for destroying bacteria and foreign particles) in eczema sufferers.

 Studies have shown that omega-3 to omega-6 essential fatty acids are significantly lower in people with eczema.
 This imbalance leads to a greater tendency to inflammation and allergies because omega-6 EFAs produce pro-inflammatory prostaglandins (hormone-like compounds).